 What We Do

-Our interest is in the Californio Vaquero style of horsemanship, are you interested in learning more about this style of horsemanship?
-Would you like to learn the basics of using the Jaquima (traditional rawhide hackamore) and spade bit along with some of the fundamentals of Vaquero horsemanship?
-We can help!
+Promote the Vaquero style of horsemanship in Ontario.
+This is hopefully achieved through blog articles and information sharing.
+If are you interested in learning more about this style of horsemanship we would like to help you get started.
+We can help you learn some of the basics of using the Jaquima (traditional rawhide hackamore) and spade bit along with some of the fundamentals of Vaquero horsemanship We can help!

 We can provide one on one or small group introductions to the proper techniques for groundwork and foundation building through to the round pen and beyond.
 Communication is the key to understanding the Vaquero art of developing a feel.
 We can help you understand the fundamentals of using a signal for communication that is not only applicable to the Jaquima but may also be applied to the snaffle bit as well as the two rein and spade or any other communication device you may choose to use.

-We will connect you with clinicians and resources that assist in guiding you to the traditional Vaquero methods.
+We can help connect you with clinicians and resources that assist in guiding you to the traditional Vaquero methods.
 We will post event schedules of including colt starting, cattle handling, roping, rodeos and advanced horsemanship across the region and north America.
 When we have contacts in other countries we will provide links to their sites and events.
-Our blog section will develop with a variety of useful information, videos and articles from horsemen practicing the Vaquero traditions.
+Our blog section will slowly develop with a variety of useful information, videos and articles from horsemen practicing the Vaquero traditions.

 TWO REIN & JAQUIMA